embeddedboys/pico_dm_gtm0375hi1t02_arduino/README.md

 ### Arduino Porting For Pico_DM_QD3503728

-display is based on TFT_eSPI
+Display is based on TFT_eSPI
-touch

 ### TODO